geins-io/geins-sdk/apps/docs/packages/core/events.md

+---
+title: Events
+description: How to work with events in the Geins Core Package
+tags:
+  - sdk
+  - core
+  - events
+---

 # Events

 The Geins SDK provides a robust event management system that allows you to handle and respond to various events within your application seamlessly.
 This system is essential for building responsive and interactive applications, enabling real-time updates and efficient communication between different parts of your app.